AntonyThorpe/silverstripe-knockout-forms/README.md

 * Browser support back to ie6

 ## How it works
 Add validation needs to the observables in a Knockoutjs viewModel.
-Then, utilising the Knockout Form Fields, use Silverstripe to create the form.
+Next, utilising the Knockout Form Fields, use Silverstripe to create the form.
 Upon bind, the field values are passed into the observables.
 The rules you place upon the observables will control the front-end validation of the form.

-## The Approach of this module
+## The Approach of this Module
 - Extend Silverstripe form fields just enough to place a Knockout observable and value on the element
 - Use Knockout-Validation to validate the fields
 - Disable the submit button until all rules are satisfied